 The act of fraud is a serious matter and any such act will be addressed to the maximum extent under the law.

 The aim of the DPS Fraud Policy is to:

 - protect public resources, including money, information and property, and

 - protect the integrity and good reputation of the department and the Commonwealth.

-The DPS Fraud Policy (Word, 25 KB) articulates how DPS will achieve this aim.
+The DPS Fraud and Corruption Policy (PDF, 179 KB) articulates how DPS will achieve this aim.